 My Herd Management

 My goats – both my does and bucks – receive almost identical care.
-There are differences, primarily stemming around reproduction and lactation, but unless I specify them, you can assume that the following information applies to both genders.
+There are differences, primarily stemming around reproduction and lactation, but unless I specify them, you can assume that the following information applies to the whole herd.
 I will try to give a clear picture of herd care, including unpleasant parts, so that you can better see the “big picture” of life with goats if you do not own goats yet.
 I wouldn’t want to sugar coat everything, and then someone enter into the goat world without knowing about the more difficult side, too.
-Goats aren’t for everyone, and it’s much better to realize that going in.
+Goats aren’t for everyone, and it’s much better to realize that going in. they’ve gained a lot of popularity because they’re cute and functional, but they’re also one of the hardest species to raise.

 Herd Health and Bio-Security